 1. Start poppy seeds in the garden

-If you have purchased poppies from a local nursery and been disappointed with the results, try planting them from seed instead.
+If you have purchased poppies from a local nursery and been disappointed with the results, try planting poppies from seed instead.
+I use poppy seeds from Botanical Interests.
 I’ve had the most success starting poppies directly in the garden.

 Many years, poppies reseed from the previous year’s plantings.
 I also treat poppies as a wildflower and lightly sprinkle seeds in the fall.
 Read this article to learn more about how to grow wildflowers.

 Poppies need at least 6 hours of sun.
 Some varieties of poppies grow very large, up to 5 feet tall.
 Plan accordingly and plant poppies where they will have room to grow.
 Many varieties of poppies reseed easily.
 Plant poppies in an area you don’t mind having them return to each year.

 California poppy – Iconic wildflower of California does well in poor soil, and reseeds readily.
 Usually sown in the fall, and germinates with winter and spring rain.